Today Thursday 24th February marks the 75 anniversary of what was termed the “Big Snow of ’47”.

-On the 24th February 1947 Ireland was hit with one of the biggest snowfalls ever seen in the country.
+On the 24th February 1947 Ireland was hit with one of the biggest snowfalls ever seen in the country with conditions similar to what we are experiencing at present.

 An artic cold wind blew for many weeks before the faithful night leading many to believe something strange was about to happen.